opencv/opencv/modules/core/doc/operations_on_arrays.rst

     :param rng: The optional random number generator used for shuffling.
 If it is zero, :func:`theRNG` () is used instead

 The function ``randShuffle`` shuffles the specified 1D array by randomly choosing pairs of elements and swapping them.
-The number of such swap operations will be ``mtx.rows*mtx.cols*iterFactor`` See also:
+The number of such swap operations will be ``mtx.rows*mtx.cols*iterFactor`` See Also:
 :func:`RNG`,:func:`sort`

 .. index:: reduce